Slovak cuisine is hearty, with effects from Austrian, Hungarian, and Czech traditions. Potatoes, cabbage, pork, and sheep cheese are common staples.

 The city's restaurant scene extends far beyond traditional Slovak fare.

-A large, popular traditional restaurant known for authentic Slovak dishes and a lively atmosphere.
+A large, popular traditional restaurant known for authentic Slovak dishes and an energetic ambiance.

-Among the biggest restaurants in Central Europe, offering a vast menu of local specialties.
+One of the largest restaurants in Central Europe, offering a vast menu of local specialties.

-A modern bistro emphasizing fresh, seasonal ingredients and a cozy atmosphere.
+A modern bistro concentrating on fresh, fresh seasonal produce and a cozy atmosphere.

 A fine dining restaurant on the iconic UFO Observation Deck.
 It has a meal with stunning panoramic city views.